corbins/corbins.github.com/projects.md

 ####[FRAK (Framework for Robotic Applications, K?)](/docs/frak.pdf)
 *January 2012 – February 2013*

 Designed and implemented a robotic framework system for applications.
 This included features such as abstracting the language such that specialized robots could have their feature specific hardware encapsulated, looking at application scheduling on robotic systems, and developing a suite of test applications for the robot.
-Used a variety of languages and libraries such as C++, Python, Android, OpenCV, and ROS
+Used a variety of languages and libraries such as C++, Python, Android, OpenCV, and ROS.
+Click the title to read my final paper.